Guidelines & Eligibility

 The Joseph Henry Edmondson Foundation serves the Pikes Peak Region.
-While grants have been awarded outside this geographic area under unique circumstances, most funding is confined to supporting those nonprofits in this region.
+While grants have been awarded outside this geographic area under unique circumstances, most funding is confined to supporting those nonprofits in Colorado Springs.
 In general, all grants must follow the Foundation’s mission or have direct relevance.

 All organizations applying to the Foundation must be a nonprofit, tax-exempt 501(c)(3) organization; or be a project or organization under the fiscal agency of a 501(c)3 organization.

-Currently, the Foundation is focusing its funding on those organizations with which it has an established funding history.
-First time applicants should therefore contact the office prior to applying.
+The Foundation focuses its funding on those organizations with which it has an established funding history.
+All applicants should contact the office prior to applying at [email protected].